joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6845637/2025/11/28/philadelphia-eagles-loss-week-13-threatens-season/

 **USWNT's early scoring and brace from Catarina Macario lift team over Italy**\
-`The U.S. scored in the first two minutes of its fifth game this year.`\
+`The U.S. scored in the first two minutes of its fifth game this year.
+Rose Lavelle and Naomi Girma also played key roles in the win.`\
 https://nytimes.com/athletic/6846030/2025/11/28/uswnt-italy-catarina-macario-friendly-score-result/

 **How Wild passed the test in 'measuring-stick' showdown with Avalanche: Takeaways**\